War Babies (Hall & Oates album): Release and promotion

 Hall and Oates' record label, Atlantic Records, were mystified by War Babies, and the duo's manager Tommy Mottola told them: "Make another record like this and you'll never make another again."
 According to Rundgren, Atlantic were expecting a "much more conservative" album of blue-eyed soul and wrongly believed that Rundgren—who had dabbled in that style on his own albums—would "steer them in that direction".
 He adds that he believed that Hall wanted to be an experimental artist like Bowie and repeatedly record unique albums, but Atlantic "gave the record a tepid response and didn't work hard to promote it."
 Released in November 1974, War Babies was nevertheless the duo's first charting album, reaching number 86 on the Billboard Top LPs and Tape chart.
 "Can't Stop the Music (He Played It Much Too Long)" was also released as a single in November, with "70's Scenario" on the B-side, but it did not chart.

-Simultaneously, Hall and Oates began acquiring a cult following in the United Kingdom, where Abandoned Lunchonette was selling well as an import, so the release of War Babies in the UK was predicted by Bell to reach a wider audience.
+Simultaneously, Hall and Oates began acquiring a cult following in the United Kingdom, where Abandoned Luncheonette was selling well as an import, so the release of War Babies in the UK was predicted by Bell to reach a wider audience.
 The album nevertheless did not chart in Britain.
 Following the release, Atlantic dropped the duo from their roster, with Mottola blaming Rundgren for what he perceived as the record's artistic and commercial disappointment.
 According to Hall, the duo were dropped in favor of the funk group the Average White Band.
 On February 24, 2017, Friday Music released a remastered version of the album along with the duo's first studio outing, Whole Oats (1972).